hbctraining/Intro-to-R-flipped/lessons/06_reading_and_data_inspection.md

 ### Metadata

-When working with large datasets, you will very likely be working with "metadata" file which contains the information about each sample in our dataset.
+When working with large datasets, you will very likely be working with "metadata" file which contains the information about each sample in your dataset.

 <img src="../img/metadata_view.png" width="400">